Skip to main content

 4. Traversing the Abyss: os.walk vs rglob vs scandir

 How do you find every .csv file in a directory containing 1 million files?
 We must correct a massive community myth: os.walk() does NOT eagerly load the entire folder tree into RAM.
 It is a generator yielding tuples.
 The actual memory issue occurs because os.walk() builds a complete list of strings for each individual directory it enters before yielding.
-If one single flat directory contains 500,000 files, it spikes your memory.
+If one single flat directory contains 500,000 files, it spikes your memory trying to allocate half a million strings simultaneously.

 Traversal Method Architecture The Tradeoff

 Path.rglob("*.csv") Extremely clean syntax.
 Returns powerful Path objects.
-Generator keeps RAM usage flat.
+Generator keeps RAM usage flat across depth.
 Slower.
 Instantiating a heavy Python Object for every single file adds significant CPU overhead on directories with >100k files.

 os.scandir() Blistering speed.
 C-level iterator that fetches file attributes (like size) natively during traversal without extra system calls.
 Archaic syntax.
 You must write the recursive directory-diving logic entirely manually.